pgomez-a/netwhat/README.md

 Cloudflare: <a href="https://www.cloudflare.com/es-es/learning/ddos/glossary/user-datagram-protocol-udp/">What is User Datagram Protocol (UDP/IP)?</a><br>
 Plixer: <a href="https://www.plixer.com/blog/network-layers-explained/">The Network Layers Explained</a>
 Infoblox: <a href="https://www.infoblox.com/glossary/dhcp-server/">What is a DHCP Server?</a><br>
+Computer Hope: <a href="https://www.computerhope.com/issues/ch001358.htm">How to computers connect over the Internet?</a><br>
+Sangoma: <a href="https://www.sangoma.com/how-ip-routing-works/">How IP Routing Works</a><br>
+Lifewire: <a href="https://www.lifewire.com/what-is-a-default-gateway-817771">What Is a Default Gateway in Networking?</a><br>
+Cloudflare: <a href="https://www.cloudflare.com/es-es/learning/network-layer/what-is-a-computer-port/">What is a computer port?
+Ports in networking</a><br>